paulklemm/regression-heatmap-paper/Cover Letter.md

 The Summary Review
 ------------------

 Reviewers agree that the paper addresses an important problem, and the high level of contact with experts makes this a good application paper.
-They are concerned in the general sense that linear regression modelling experts need to assess more criteria in order to select best models.
+They are concerned in the general sense that linear regression modeling experts need to assess more criteria in order to select best models.
 There are a matrix of measures such as adjusted R square, F statistic, p-values etc. that are often used to understand a multiple regression.
 Other measures such as the Akaike Information Criterion can help analysts to compare models with different power e.g. number of variables.
 Other metrics such as the distribution of residuals can also be useful (and sometimes essential) to make decisions about models.

 <i><font color='green'>